tkropf/RoosterRecorder/README.md

 ## Overview

-A Raspberry Pi project to classify and track dedicated sound events - using a rooster cry as an example
+A Raspberry Pi project to classify and track dedicated sound events - using a rooster crow as an example

 This is a toy project which has the following goals:
 * create a Raspberry Pi based device which automatically monitors, classifies and tracks dedicated sound events based on a lightweight AI approach